-Join Scott Simpson for an in-depth discussion in this video Installation options, part of Up and Running with CentOS Linux.
+Join Scott Simpson for an in-depth discussion in this video Installation options, part of Learning CentOS Linux.

 If you're installing CentOS from scratch, you'll need to start with an installation image.
 You can download an installer from centos.org/download.
 At the time that I'm recording this, there are two buttons on the screen for ISO images, a DVD image which is around 4 gigabytes and will fit on a 4 gig flash drive or a DVD-R, and the Everything ISO, which includes more packages, and is about 6.6 gigabytes which would require an 8 gig flash drive or dual layered DVD-R. You download these images through your browser or you can get a torrent download as well.